Shivaji Surathkal 2: Plot

-Detective Shivaji Surathkal leads a happy life with his adopted daughter Siri Surathka.
+ACP Shivaji Surathkal of Crime Branch leads a happy life with his adopted daughter Siri Surathkal.
 He is called by DCP Deepa Kamath to investigate the disappearance of Nidhi, who is the daughter of a journalist named Dilip Rai.
 Shivaji, along with constable Govindu leave for Yellapur as Nidhi was with her friends there on a trip.
 Shivaji, Govindu and the area SI Mahesh search for Nidhi and find her corpse at an abandoned area and also a letter written in Halegannada.
 Shivaji uploads it to social media for anyone to inform them about the letter; they learn through a lady that her daughter Nethra was also killed in the same manner and the same letter was found.

-Through his father and retired DGP Vijendra Surathkal, Shivaji learns that the motive of the killer is to exact revenge and that the killer's name is Maayavi as inscribed in the letter.
+Through his father and retired DGP Vijayendra Surathkal, Shivaji learns that the motive of the killer is to exact revenge and that the killer's name is Maayavi as inscribed in the letter.
 Maayavi sends a camera to Shivaji and the police department, challenging them to save the third victim from getting killed.
 Shivaji tracks down the place where Maayavi plans to kill the third victim.
 However, Maayavi kills the third victim, who is revealed to be Inspector Kiran, and challenges Shivaji to save the fourth victim.
 Shivaji learns that the fourth victim is actually Pankaja, a dubbing artist and Vijendra's friend Adv.
 Ramakant Joshi's daughter.
 Shivaji tracks down Maayavi and Pankaja on a train.
 Maayavi escapes and Shivaji chases after him.
 Shivaji is knocked down by Maayavi.
 He wakes up and learns that Maayavi has framed him for the killings.
 Despite being under house arrest, Shivaji learns that Maayavi's motive behind the targets are related to Siri and recollects the past.